Afghan Hound Coat Colors and DNA Tests

 The K Locus

-Although Little (1957) suggested that ebr was another allele in this series that caused brindle, recent DNA studies prove that brindle is caused by an allele of the K locus, Kbr.
+Although Little (1957) suggested that ebr was another allele in the E locus series that caused brindle, recent DNA studies prove that brindle is caused by an allele of the K locus, Kbr.

 |Photo by Stephanie Hunt-Crowley||